o-william-white/galaxy_tutorials/dada2_tutorial.md

 The 'dada2: plotQualityProfile' tool will allow us to do this.

-Select 'dada2: plotQualityProfile' from the tool panel and set the following paramters
+Select 'dada2: plotQualityProfile' from the tool panel and set the following paramters:
 * 'Processing mode': batch
 * 'Paired reads': paired - in a data set pair
 * 'Paired short read data': SOP data (or whatever name you gave the collection)